Author: Zoe Say, YYC Campus Ministry Team Member

 Lately, I have been thinking a lot about what it means to me to be a good ally to my friends in the LGBTQ+ and two-spirited communities.
 More and more that has meant coming out more fully and being more visible in my church, work, and life in general as an ally.

 I had one of the most beautiful, enriching and affirming conversations of my life recently with a good friend in the LGBTQ+ community.
-It both reminded me of the importance of this work and affirmed how difficult it is, even as an ally and not LGBTQ+ myself.
-I have struggled with the idea of coming out fully, as I have very good friends in all facets of my life who think very differently about this topic than I do.
+It both reminded me of the importance of this work and affirmed how difficult it is, even just as an ally and not LGBTQ+ myself.
+I have struggled with the idea of becoming more visibly an advocate for the LGBTQ+ community, as I have very good friends in all facets of my life who think very differently about this topic than I do.
 It pains me to think that I might alienate them or offend them, or that it might alter our relationship or their respect for me.
 However, it pains me even worse to feel that I am not doing my utmost to support and advocate for dear friends of mine in the LGBTQ+ and two-spirited communities.
 These are individuals who I respect and admire greatly.
 Many have stories of pain and trauma from the intersection of their sexual or gender identity and their faith identity, especially Christianity.

 Churches are often dangerous spaces where LGBTQ+ individuals can be judged, condemned, and even attacked.
 A person in the LGBTQ+ community recently told me that the Bible had been used almost exclusively for them as a weapon.